ccb-hms/MouseAgingData/README.md

 This package contains the processed 10x Genomics single-cell RNA-seq data from ([Ximerakis & Holton et al., 2023](https://www.nature.com/articles/s43587-023-00373-6)).
-Quality and preprocessing were carried out as described in the Methods section of the paper.
+Quality control and preprocessing were carried out as described in the Methods section of the paper.
 The processed dataset contains
 105,329 cells and 20,905 features for 31 cell types.
 Low quality cells and animals were removed following the paper's methods resulting in 8 OX, 8 YX,